icgc-argo-workflows/metadata-for-benchmarking-datasets/README.md

-# PCAWG Metadata
+# Metadata and util tools for ARGO benchmarking datasets

-This repository contains metadata information for PCAWG WGS/RNA-Seq/Validation datasets
+This repository contains metadata information for WGS/WXS/RNA-Seq/Validation datasets that are used in benchmarking.